setunas/drello-api/README.md

 # Getting Started

-Set the following environment variables to connect your local database.
+Set the following environment variables to connect to your local database.

 ```
 DB_USER